Iosevka-Mayukai/Iosevka-Mayukai/README.md

 Iosevka Mayukai Sonata is variant from combination of Iosevka SS18 (Input Mono) and Iosevka SS03 (Consolas).

+Iosevka Mayukai Firastorm is variant from combination of Iosevka SS17 (Recursive Mono) and Iosevka SS05 (Fira Mono).

 Each variant have separate bundle.
 There are bundle with ligation and without ligation.
 For code editor or IDE, we use new bundle named **"iosevka-mayukai-xxx-editor-xxxx.zip"**.
 This bundle include fonts with built-in ligature and glyph ligation from Iosevka.

 For terminal app or command prompt, use fonts inside zip bundle named **"iosevka-mayukai-xxx-terminal-xxxx.zip"**.
 This bundle include fonts with monospace configuration and **without ligation**.
 Also available Nerd Patched Fonts with complete Glyph and Powerline variant inside this bundle on **"nerd-patched-ttf"** folder.
 This variant suitable for Terminal app usage and command prompt shell like Spaceship, Starship, and Powerlevel10K.
 This fonts patched with [Nerd Font Tools by Ryanoasis](https://github.com/ryanoasis/nerd-fonts).